The Citadel, Victoria (Rabat) Introduction

 Gozo Cathedral Alta

 Besides looking around at the wall area you will also find the floor and ceiling to be interesting.
-The floor is an inlaid mosaic of religious motifs and the ceiling has a magnificent painting that gives the flat ceiing the impression that it is a dome.
-Many visitors are astonished when this is pointed out to them there eyes had been misled by this dome masterpiece in perpective.
+The floor is an inlaid mosaic of religious motifs and the ceiling has a magnificent painting that gives the flat ceiling the impression that it is a dome.
+Many visitors are astonished when this is pointed out to them there eyes had been misled by this dome masterpiece in perspective.

 Ensure you see the magnificent statue of The Assumption of Our Lady (Santa Marija) which was produced in Rome in 1897

-The feast of the Assumption of Our Lady to Heaven is celebrated each year on August 15 th.
+The feast of the Assumption of Our Lady to Heaven is celebrated each year on August 15th.
 This day is also a national holiday.

 The steps in front of the Cathedral are a very popular meeting point for tour groups